sdc-china/IDA-doc/_posts/2018-08-02-references-test-command.md

 ### **bpmFileDropzone**

-Upload file to BPM server by Dropzone control.
+Upload file to BAW server by Dropzone control.

 - Parameters